Animal Safety & Protection

 Have a pet first aid kit

-For minor injuries and illnesses, a pet first aid kit is essential.
+For minor animal safety injuries and illnesses, a pet first aid kit is essential.
 You can create your own from human first aid supplies or purchase one online or at a pet supply store.
 Every pet first aid kit should have these supplies:

 - Veterinary and emergency clinic contact information